 All children are be encouraged to read /share books.
 DFE Guidelines for Homework expect that every child will read, or be read to, for 10-20 minutes every day.
 Parents have an important role to play by encouraging reading at home and supporting our Home-School reading partnership.
 Younger children will have a book to take home each day and this is recorded in their home reading book.
 Older children are expected to read to themselves every day and are given specific reading tasks from time to time.
-As the children go through the school, they will receive more homework.
+As the children go through the school, they will receive more home learning.

 During the school year children may visit places of interest, often in connection with a project or environmental work.
 Speakers or live theatre in school may also be arranged.

 Under the requirements of the Education Reform Act 1988 we can only raise the cost of visits or activities by voluntary contributions and we hope all parents will support them.
 We believe that these trips enhance children’s education.